Far too many young people continue to be drawn into areas of violence, exploitation, and county lines. Let’s draw the line, together. Learn more.

 Leave of absence in term-time

 Only exceptional circumstances warrant a leave of absence.
 Colleges should consider each application individually taking into account the specific facts and circumstances and relevant background context behind the request; as Lead Teachers should only grant leaves of absence in exceptional circumstances it is unlikely a leave of absence will be granted for the purposes of a family holiday.
-If a leave of absence is granted, it is for the Lead Teacher to determine the length of the time the pupil can be away from school.
-Students should submit requests using the ‘Absence Request Form’, see appendices for template.
+If a leave of absence is granted, it is for the Lead Teacher to determine the length of the time the learner can be away from College.
+Students should submit requests using the Absence Request Form, see appendices for template.

 A welcome back

 It is important that on return from an absence, all students are made to feel welcome.
-This should include ensuring that the student is helped to adjust to college’s daily routine; catch up on missed work and brought up to date on any information that has been passed to the other students.
+This should include ensuring that the student is helped to adjust to college’s daily routine, catch up on missed work, and brought up to date on any information that has been passed to the other students.

 Promoting attendance

-We will use opportunities as they arise to remind parents/carers that it is their responsibility to ensure that their children receive their education.
+We will use opportunities as they arise remind parents/carers that it is their responsibility to ensure that their children receive their education.
 The college has systems to celebrate/reward excellent attendance which include weekly certificates, individual rewards and group rewards, and termly reviews.

 Working in partnership with parents and carers